nmassimiliano/CNPA/README.md

 Persistenced: NO<br/>

 ---- Test-02<br/>
-Exposed as: Single Page Application
+Exposed as: Single Page Application<br/>
 Integrated: No<br/>
 Persistenced: NO<br/>